Anannas-AI/anannas-pipecat-integration/README.md

 ## Maintainer

 This integration is maintained by the Anannas AI team.
-We're committed to keeping this integration up-to-date with the latest Pipecat releases and providing ongoing support.

 ## License